mamba2410/picowalker/README.md

 ## About

 This project aims to recreate a Pokewalker from Pokemon HeartGold/SoulSilver using custom hardware based around the Raspberry Pi Pico.
-People should be able to build their own fully functioning device which can interact with the original HG/SS games as the pokewalker did.
+People should be able to build their own fully functioning device which can interact with the original HG/SS games as the Pokewalker did.
-This project does *NOT* aim to create a device used to hack/manipulate the HG/SS games and it is *NOT* aimed at creating a product to sell.
-This is purely for hobby and educational purposes.
-We will try to stay faithful to the original use and intent of the pokewalker, but on a new, relatively easily buildable device, since working, original Pokewalkers are becoming more and more rare.
+We will try to stay faithful to the original use and intent of the Pokewalker, but on a new, relatively easily buildable device, since working, original Pokewalkers are becoming more and more rare.

-There are other projects based around emulating the code that is on the pokewalker, however this project aims to create a new device which is capable of emulating all of the features of the original pokewalker, with room for improvement.
+There are other projects based around emulating the code that is on the Pokewalker, however this project aims to create a new device which is capable of emulating all of the features of the original Pokewalker, with room for improvement.

 The project is written in C, aimed at the [Raspberry Pi Pico](https://www.raspberrypi.org/documentation/rp2040/getting-started/#getting-started-with-c) and will try to remain faithful to the original pokewalker code, with some more modern and high level approaches.